CopernicaMarketingSoftware/Documentation/Publisher/en/database-restrictions-and-capabilities.md

 Restrictions apply only to new additions and edits to the database.
 Existing profiles will keep their existing values, but will have to satisfy your restrictions on their next edit.
+You can also choose to remove the existing data with the "Edit multiple profiles" function.

 ## Regular expressions